Cisco Linksys - Path Traversal (CVE-2009-1558)

 CrowdSec has been tracking this vulnerability and its exploits since 1st of June 2025.

 According to CrowdSec data, while opportunistic exploitation dominates, a portion of threat actors trying to exploit CVE-2009-1558 apply basic targeting methods such as port or service detection.
 This indicates emerging patterns of selective targeting.
-Additionally, according to week-over-week analysis by CrowdSec, exploitation of CVE-2009-1558 is surging.
-Attack volumes are spiking well above historical norms, indicating widespread and escalating interest from threat actors.
-CVE-2009-1558 is currently experiencing high visibility and active exploitation across the internet.
+Telemetry from the CrowdSec network also shows that exploitation activity for CVE-2009-1558 remains steady week-over-week.
+Attack volumes are consistent with long-term trends, indicating sustained interest from threat actors.
+CVE-2009-1558 continues to be an active part of the threat landscape and will likely remain this way for the forseeable future.

 Exploitation